 - Quilt type.
-Round 7 will allow all quilt types - traditional, modern, contemporary, art and any other designation you can think of - though you may find that the size restriction informs what type of quilt you want to make!
+Round 8 will allow all quilt types - traditional, modern, contemporary, art and any other designation you can think of.
 In terms of how arty an art quilt might be and still qualify for the swap, the only things I insist on are: at least some fabric must be used in the construction of the piece, and it must follow the traditional front/filling/backing rule.
 Therefore, a quilt which used plastic and paper collage and then was batted, backed & quilted would be fine; a "quilt" which was made only from layered paper would not.

 - Electronic access.
 It is not vital to have a blog in order to play during this round (though it's nice if you do) but you absolutely MUST be able to communicate via email and to send me electronic photos of your quilt by some means.
 There can be no exceptions to this rule (explanation below in the description of how the swap will work), though if can you successfully communicate through a friend or relative, that's fine - I've had that in previous rounds and it's worked out well.